rkonoplev/dniester/docs/en/DESIGN_PATTERNS.md

 -   **Singleton**
     -   **Implementation:** Applied by the Spring Framework to all components managed by the IoC container (annotated with `@Service`, `@Repository`, `@Controller`, `@Component`).
+Spring by default creates only one instance (bean) of each component, which is reused throughout the application.
-    -   **Purpose:** By default, Spring creates only one instance (bean) of each component, which is reused throughout the application.
-This ensures state consistency and resource efficiency.
-However, in the context of data, a Singleton pattern can also be applied to entities that represent a unique, system-wide configuration.
+    -   **Purpose:** Ensures state consistency and resource efficiency.
+In the context of data, a Singleton pattern can also be applied to entities that represent a unique, system-wide configuration.
     -   **Example (Data Singleton):** The `ChannelSettings` entity is designed to hold global, unique settings for the entire CMS (e.g., site title, meta tags, footer HTML).
 Conceptually, there should only ever